-During the orientation and periods for reflection, YAVs will be housed on the campus of Justo Mwale Seminary in Lusaka.
-The 6-week initial orientation will be a time of community-building with local church leaders and with each other.
-Because, Zambia is so vast and the volunteers will not be located close together (we will try to assign pairs to general locations) there will be two week-long retreats in January and June, in places of national interest and natural beauty (two possibilities: Victoria Falls or South Luangwa Game Reserve).
+During the orientation and periods for reflection, YAVs will be housed on the campus of Justo Mwale University in Lusaka.
+The month-long initial orientation will be a time of community-building with local church leaders and with each other.
+There will be at least two retreats in places of national interest and natural beauty (two possibilities: Victoria Falls or South Luangwa Game Reserve).
+YAVs are placed with host families in areas close to their work placement.

 Young Adult Volunteers (YAV) is a service and leadership development program through the World Mission division of the PC(USA).
 Young adults serve for one year in the U.S. or internationally, in areas such as fair trade or environmental issues, and have the opportunity to experience Christianity in a new culture.
 YAVs are between ages 19 and 30.
 Check out the YAV program blog here.